robenkleene/robenkleene.github.io/_posts/2016-04-16-windowpane.md

 2. Lua bindings for Cocoa's accessibility features that can control the sizes and positions of windows.
 3. Lua scripts that calculate window sizes and positions on a grid.

-The reason I wrote Windowpane is that there's so much *software* here that does the same thing as *other software* I already have on my machine, let me explain.
+The reason I wrote Windowpane is that there's so much software here that just does the same thing as other software I already have on my machine.
+Let me explain.

 I've used Daniel Jalkut's excellent [FastScripts](https://red-sweater.com/fastscripts/) for years.
 FastScripts is a utility for running AppleScripts with keyboard shortcuts[^applescript], that's #1.
 Apple themselves provide bindings for Cocoa's accessibility features in at least two languages: AppleScript, and the new JavaScript for Automation.
 That just leaves #3, the Lua scripts themselves.
 Lua is closely related to JavaScript, so porting them was a no-brainer, hence Windowpane.